bima0302/microblogging-use-case/README.md

     - Tweet Dim: This dimension table contains tweet-related information, such as tweet_id, user_id (foreign key referencing User Dim), content, and created_at.
     - Date Dim: This dimension table contains date-related information, such as date_id and date.
 This table can be used to analyze trends and time-based metrics.
     - Reply Fact: This fact table captures the replies to tweets.
 It contains reply_id, tweet_id (foreign key referencing Tweet Dim), user_id (foreign key referencing User Dim), content, and created_at.
-    - Like Fact: This fact table captures the likes on tweets.
+    - Likes Fact: This fact table captures the likes on tweets.
 It contains like_id, tweet_id (foreign key referencing Tweet Dim), user_id (foreign key referencing User Dim), and created_at.
     - Retweet Fact: This fact table captures the retweets of tweets.
 It contains retweet_id, tweet_id (foreign key referencing Tweet Dim), user_id (foreign key referencing User Dim), and created_at.

 5. This data warehouse diagram represents the dimensional model for the microblogging use-case, allowing for efficient analysis and reporting on various metrics related to users, tweets, replies, likes, and retweets.